 Spring has sprung.
 September to November heralds new growth in the garden and the cycle of creation begins again.

-This month we are looking at cycling of another kind – recycling.
+This month we are looking at the cycling of another kind – recycling.
 Young seedlings are prey to pests of all kinds during the growing season so in addition to companion planting why not employ some recycling practices to aid your cause?
-Instead of using organic matter to improve the fertility of your soil in compost or in your worm farm, a lot of kitchen waste can be used directly on your garden.
-Recycled kitchen waste, you will discover, can be gardeners gold.
+Instead of using organic matter to improve the fertility of your soil in compost or in your worm farm, a lot of kitchen waste can be used directly in your garden.
+Recycled kitchen waste, you will discover, can be gardeners' gold.